lukaslihotzki/pixelflood/README.md

 $ ulimit -n 1000000
 ```
 in the shell before starting `./pixelflood`.
 This will allow about 1000000 connections.
 To see the maximum settable number of open files, read `/proc/sys/fs/file-max`.

+## License
+pixelflood is free software: you can redistribute it and/or modify
+it under the terms of the GNU Affero General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+pixelflood is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License
+along with pixelflood.
+If not, see <http://www.gnu.org/licenses/>.